 "Keep the last AutoRecovered version if I close without saving".

 - We highly recommend you change the AutoRecover frequency to 1 minute.
-By default, the AutoRecover feature saves your work every 10 minutes, which may seem to be enough, but trust us: the more often you save your work, the better.
+By default, the AutoRecover feature saves your work every 10 minutes, which may seem to be enough, but trust me: the more often you save your work, the better.

 - Notice the AutoRecover file location.
 That’s where PowerPoint saves your work.
 You can simply copy the path and paste it on the address bar in Windows Explorer to recover unsaved PPT files.